'Absolutely appalling': Tennis star booted from tournament for attack on umpire

 The Twitter account of the Tennis Podcast posted: "This, from Alexander Zverev in Acapulco, should have serious repercussions."

-Tennis pundits pointed out Australian Nick Kyrgios was banned from the tour for 16 weeks and fined $113,000 (USD) for verbally abusing an umpire in 2019.
+Tennis pundits pointed out Australian Nick Kyrgios was banned from the tour for 16 weeks and fined US$113,000 for verbally abusing an umpire in 2019.